 The purpose of this document is to provide good data management practices when working remotely in research.
 Working remotely may create many challenges for researchers in all disciplines.
 The collection, processing and storage of data may need additional consideration to ensure researchers maintain the highest standards in all aspects of research data management.
 Good data management ensures that data is handled to the highest standard of research integrity and is reliable, secure and compliant.

-All research activities carry associated overhead costs, this policy outlines how best to address these.
+Currently under review for SETU> All research activities carry associated overhead costs, this policy outlines how best to address these.